 “My interest is in how meaning is communicated via language, and I believe the shape, positioning, even the color of the language has an effect on meaning.”

 In an interview with Google, Mark Z. Danielewski comments on the didactic way he writes his novels.
 This might come as a surprise if you are familiar with his books.
 As readers experience his fiction, they initially find it disorienting.
 This chaos induces a kind of vulnerability where learning takes place.

 This reaction is no surprise to MZD.
-After meeting with readers on his book tours, he hears again and again the ways in which they struggle through those early pages, only to build the skills necessary to apprehend the words and images on the page.
-When we read this way, attending to the prose, we celebrate a kind of vitality in language.
+After meeting with readers on his book tours, he hears, again and again, how they struggle through those early pages, only to build the skills necessary to apprehend the words and images on the page.
+When we read this way, attending to the prose, we celebrate a vitality in language.
 This approach to storytelling resonates with writers like Paul Auster, “For me, a paragraph in a novel is a bit like a line in a poem.
 It has its own shape, its own music, its own integrity.”

 I’ve had a similar experience reading Marcel Proust’s In Search of Lost Time with our community.
 It taught me to slow my roll and swim in the language.
 The longest sentence in that novel appears in volume two and is 958 words long.
 This slow swim opened my eyes to the ways language works.
 I now read in a way that anticipates what’s around every corner, pausing at each comma while barely holding my breath with anticipation for what’s to come.

 “The ear tends to be lazy, craves the familiar and is shocked by the unexpected; the eye, on the other hand, tends to be impatient, craves the novel and is bored by repetition.”

 In the recent five-book series, The Familiar, Mark Z. Danielewski invites readers to follow Xanther, a 12-year-old girl living in LA, as she searches for her cat.
 The uncanny feeling you embody while reading the series is two parts story and one part reading posture.